 Dilating eye drops contain medication to enlarge (dilate) the pupil of the eye.
-There are two types of drops: one type stimulates contraction of the muscles that enlarge the pupil (such as phenylephrine); the other type relaxes the muscles that make the pupil constrict (such as cyclopentolate).
-This latter type drop also relaxes the muscles that focus the lens of the eye.
-These two classes of medications are often used simultaneously, either as two separately administered drops or as a single combination drop.
-Sometimes the drops are administered via spray formulation [See figures 1 and 2].
+There are two types of drops: one type stimulates contraction of the muscles that enlarge the pupil (such as phenylephrine); the other type relaxes the muscles that make the pupil constrict and also relaxes the muscle that focus the lens of the eye (such as cyclopentolate).
+These two kindsof medications are often used together, either as two separate drops or as a single combination drop.
+Sometimes the drops are given via spray [See figures 1 and 2].

-A large pupil is helpful to examine the interior of the eye which is essential to diagnose and treat eye diseases.
-Also, relaxing the focusing muscles of the eye allows for a more accurate determination of refractive error (need for glasses) in children.
+A large pupil allows the doctor to examine the inside of the eye in order to diagnose and treat eye diseases.
+Also, relaxing the focusing muscles of the eye allows for a more accurate measurementof refractive error (need for glasses) in children.
 Finally, dilating eye drops are sometimes used to treat eye diseases, such as amblyopia and inflammation.

-Dilating eye drops used for examination of the eye can last from 4 to 24 hours, depending upon the strength of the drop and upon the individual patient.
-Pupil dilation tends to last longer in people with lighter colored eyes (irides).
+Dilating eye drops used for examination of the eye usuallylast from 4 to 24 hours, depending upon the strength of the drop and upon the individual patient.
+Pupil dilation tends to last longer in people with lighter colored eyes (irides), and occasionally a child’s eyes may stay dilated for longer than 24 hours.
 Children require stronger and longer lasting drops than do adults to accurately measure refractive error.
 Weaker drops are used for premature babies and neonates.
 Dilating eye drops are occasionally used to treat certain eye diseases, such as amblyopia and inflammation in the eye.
 These therapeutic dilating drops (atropine and homatropine) may have a longer duration of action, even up to 2 weeks.
 Despite the longer duration of action, daily administration of the drop may be necessary for treatment.

 Like most eye drops, there is generally some stinging immediately after instillation.
 This is usually momentary.
 A topical anesthetic (numbing drop) can be used prior to the dilating drop to increase patient comfort.